 The wall brightened my spirit.
 I felt so imspired.
 Simply because of the change.
-I reminded me of my brief time playing with shooting Chiaroscuro style Photography, translating Chiaroscuro into Photographs.
+It reminded me of the time I discovered and started playing with shooting Chiaroscuro style Photography, translating Chiaroscuro into Photographs.
 Over two days, and after three coats of Billard Green I was satisfied.
-Someof my house plant collection against the completed wall at the time, are shown here.
+Some of my house plant collection against the completed wall at the time, made me feel inspired.

 Why I share the imperfect

 Some time after this I wanted more dimension in the wall.
 So I set out to make it appear more distressed and worn.
 I used online searches for DIY'S, saved some photos of other spaces for inspiration and spoke to others.
 I decided I was ready to try my hand at it.
 It was in December 2017, just before Christmas when I got to painting, dabbing and staining, and failing.
 Big Fail.
 The wall looked a hot mess and I eventually painted over my attempts with white, this left me with a wall mostly painted white and a quarter the deep Billard Green.
 I spent the Entire Christmas season with this eyesore and all sorts of thoughts and mental discussions with myself on what my next move should be.

 It inspires not only me, but others.